DEKHTIARJonathan/Born2Data/content/articles/deeplearninginstall-Part1-Nvidia-CUDA-CuDNN.md

 *This Tutorial has been tested and runned on Ubuntu 14.04 on the 30th May 2016 *
 **Feel free to share and spread the word if you liked the article**

-Don't forget to get your system up to date
+In this tutorial, we will assume that you are using Ubuntu 14.04 or 16.04 (LTS versions).

+First of all, we need to be sure that the system your are using is up to date:

 ```bash
 sudo apt-get update